Currency:

 Sitemap:

-You can also include the rel="canonical" tag to computer version to your sitemap:
+You can also include rel= tag "canonical" for desktop version to your sitemap:

 xmlns:xhtml='http://www.w3.org/1999/xhtml'>